 Current responsibilities include:

-1) Co-Director of the Postgraduate Diploma in Special Educational Needs programme.
+1) Co-Director of the Postgraduate Diploma in Special Educational Needs programme

 2) Co-ordinator of module ED6306: Inclusion - Special Educational Needs and Intercultural Education, offered as part of the Professional Master of Education (PME) programme.

 3) Co-ordinator of module ED6059: Intersections of Identity and Practice in Inclusive Education, offered as part of the M.Ed.
-(Modular) Degree programme.
+(Modular) Degree

 4) Co-ordinator of module ED6039: Inclusion of Pupils with Special Educational Needs: Opportunities, Challenges, Dilemmas, offered as part of the M.Ed.
 (Modular) Degree programme.